 Françoise Taylor’s drawings

-Françoise Taylor’s etchings and engravings are in the permanent collections of the Cabinet des Estampes of the Bibliothèque Nationale de Paris (National Library of France) and the Bibliothèque Royale de Belgique (Royal Library of Belgium) as well as in the hands of private collectors.
+A number of Françoise Taylor’s etchings, engravings and drawings are held in the permanent collections of the Cabinet des Estampes of the Bibliothèque Nationale de Paris (National Library of France) and the Bibliothèque Royale de Belgique (Royal Library of Belgium) as well as in the hands of private collectors.
 They have also been exhibited in Paris, London, and other towns and cities in Belgium and the United Kingdom.
-Her works in The Whitworth’s permanent collection where they can be viewed by the public.
+Her works in The Whitworth’s permanent collection in Manchester can be viewed by appointment.